hongaar/bandersnatch/README.md

 }
 ```

-⚠ Please note that even though `--confirmed` was specified on the command line,
+⚠ _Please note that even though `--confirmed` was specified on the command line,
 it was still being prompted.
 This is a known issue.
 In this case, the default
 value was the same as the input, in which case bandersnatch doesn't know whether
-a value was explicitly passed in or inherited from the default value.
+a value was explicitly passed in or inherited from the default value._

 ### TypeScript

 Bandersnatch works perfectly well with non-TypeScript codebases.
 However, when
 you do use TypeScript the command arguments are fully typed.

-Let's slightly improve the example program above to illustrate this:
+Let's rename the example program to `pizza.ts` and add some minor type hints to
+illustrate this:

 ```diff
    .option('size', {